muqsith/react-wiktionary/README.md

     $ npm start
 ```
 - Go to the url http://localhost:8888 on your system and you can see the dictionary app.

+### Please let me know if you face any difficulty during set-up or execution.
+You can raise the issue in github repo, i will try my best to promptly resolve it.